-The Bank classifies credit facilities are classified as "Performing assets" or "Non-performing assets" (NPA), in accordance with the MAS Notice to Banks No. 612 "Credit Files, Grading and Provisioning" (MAS Notice 612).
-This is the same basis that is adopted for the bank's financial statements.
+The Bank classifies credit facilities are classified as "Performing assets" or "Non-performing assets" (NPA), in accordance with the MAS Notice to Banks No. 612 and 612A ie respectively known as "Credit Files, Grading and Provisioning" and "Notice 612A Credit Files, Grading and Provisioning - COVID-19".